stackhpc/ansible-slurm-appliance/packer/README.md

   The network(s) used for the Packer VMs must provide for outbound internet access but do not need to provide access to resources which the final cluster nodes require (e.g. Slurm control node, network filesystem servers etc.).
 These items are configured but not enabled in the Packer VMs.

-  For additional options (e.g. non-default private key locations) see the variable descriptions in `./openstack.pkr.hcl`.
+  For additional options such as non-default private key locations or jumphost configuration see the variable descriptions in `./openstack.pkr.hcl`.

 - Activate the venv and the relevant environment.
 - Ensure you have generated passwords using: